pelikhan/markdown-frontmatter-ai/README.md

 # Markdown Frontmatter AI

-Visual Studio Code extension that generates title, description and keywords for the current markdown file using OpenAI (gpt3.5turbo).
+Visual Studio Code extension that generates description and keywords for the current markdown file using OpenAI (gpt3.5turbo).

 Supports frontmatter `---` with `yaml` entries.